divyansiranpariya/plateform_convert/README.md

 - Categorization of contacts (All, Unread, Groups)
 - Displays call history entries with contact names and numbers.
 - Allows users to view past calls at a glance.
-- Integrates with `Callprovider` to dynamically update call history.
+- Integrates with `CallProvider` to dynamically update call history.
 - Displays current date and time.
 - Allows users to change the date and time using buttons.
 - Integrates with `DateTimeProvider` to manage date and time state.